ply-ct/ply/README.md

 ```

 ### Run a request
-Suppose you saved this in a file named "github.ply.yml".
-Then you'd be able to submit this
+Suppose you save this in a file named "github.ply.yml".
+Then you can submit this
 `repositoryTopics` request from the command line by typing:
 ```sh
 ply -x github.ply.yml